-A comfortable running shoe is a shoe that fits, but finding one is not always easy.
-There’s a science to the way you walk and run (your gait) and, since you spend a lot of time in a pair of shoes, it's worth the effort of getting to know your personal running style in order to find a pair of trainers that are perfect for you.
+Your 'gait' – they way you walk and run – is unique to you.
+And, there is a science to that - since you spend a lot of time in a pair of shoes, it's worth the effort learning more about your personal running style in order to find the ideal pair of running shoes for you.

 1. Intended Use

 The range of shoes in a store can be daunting, but you can exclude a vast number of models straightaway by focusing on what exactly you're going to be doing with them.
 Will you be road running, running on a purpose-built track or perhaps on a forest trail?
 All these surfaces require a different kind of shoe.
 Another basic distinction is between racing and training shoes.

 2. Pronation Type

 Pronation is the term used for the way your foot rolls when you walk and run.
 Essentially, when buying any kind of sport shoe, you should know your pronation type first.
 This is exactly the sort of knowledge that, if adhered to, could prevent bleeding blisters and the like.
 Each shoe on the market is suitable for a type of pronation.
 Your pronation type determines how much and where you need support and cushioning in your shoe.
 You can find out what your pronation type is by getting an expert gait analysis done for you – many specialist running retail stores will offer this service.
 For a detailed but easy-to-understand guide on how this is evaluated, read Understanding Pronation.